 Actually, it’s seriously wrong.

 Nothing ruins a holiday faster than inappropriate questions – no matter how well-intentioned.
 People can laugh about the turkey that was overcooked, or the pie that the dog ate before it got to the table – in fact years from now those will be the stories told in a fond nostalgic way.
 But the hurt and pain caused by asking inappropriate questions; well, no one will be looking back fondly on that.

 “Why is it so wrong?”, you ask.

 To have a baby should be an easy, uncomplicated, and joyous time, but for those experiencing infertility (including recurring miscarriage) the results can be very different.
 Infertility and miscarriage affect couples as individuals and as partners in a marriage, leading to feelings of loss, frustration, anger and even depression.
-Stacia Naquin put it so clearly, when a year after her miscarriage she wrote this for 12 News:
+A year after her miscarriage, Stacia Naquin wrote this for 12 News:

 Most people don’t know anything about it.

 They don’t know we’ve tried for years.

 They don’t know I was ever pregnant.